vitringr/vault/nodes/C Structures.md

 }
 ```

-Both functions receive copies of `point` and `add`, not the originals.
+- Both functions receive copies of `point` and `add`, not the originals.

-Any modifications only affect the local copies inside the function.
+- Any modifications only affect the local copies inside the function.

-The returned value is also a copy, not the original.
+- The returned value is also a copy, not the original.

+**Pass by Reference**: Structures can be passed by reference using [[C Pointers]].